teamILLO/Stockin/design_and_planning.md

 - If the user clicks on the logo image, he/she is navigated to Main Page.
 - If the user clicks on Report button, he/she is navigated to Report Page.
 - If the user clicks on My Page button, he/she is navigated to My Page.
-- If the user clicks on About Us button, he/she is navigated to AboutUs Page.
 - If the user clicks on Logout button, he/she is navigated to Prelogin Page.
 - If the user enters some text on the search input, related results appear on the bottom.
    - If the user clicks on one of the results, he/she is navigated to Detail Page of the corresponding stock.